jncamero/Python/README.md

 #Read in the output from flank_seq

-hold=[]
+hold=[];

 for line in open('Markers.fasta'):

-# opened in text-mode; all EOLs are converted to '\n'
+#opened in text-mode; all EOLs are converted to '\n'

     hold.append(line.rstrip('\n'))

-Check to see that annotated and fetched sequences from reference file are identical (except for indicated variants)
+#Check to see that annotated and fetched sequences from reference file are identical (except for indicated variants)

 ref=FastaFile(fasta)